commercialprogression/compro_behat/readme.md

 Configuration can be found in the behat.yml file.
 The base_url is set to the default Vagrant URL for compro work.
 A files directory exists with a test.pdf file for testing file uploads.
-Any files needed for testing can be placed in the directory.
+Any files needed for testing can be placed in that directory.